Having a cataract procedure done in Playa del Carmen

 Is Cataract surgery cheaper in Mexico than it is back home?

 I did some research on cataract surgery prices in the Netherlands and I think I had a great deal.
 The type of lens I received here in Mexico is not included in the Dutch healthcare insurances.
-And depending on the hight of your own risk (your own personal financial contribution agreed upon with your health insurance) and whether or not your healthcare covers the procedure (believe me, some don’t and others only do after the monthly premium is raised significant), the surgery itself might be a little less expensive than in Mexico.
+And depending on the height of your own risk (your own personal financial contribution agreed upon with your health insurance) and whether or not your healthcare covers the procedure (believe me, some don’t and others only do after the monthly premium is raised significant), the surgery itself might be a little less expensive than in Mexico.

 It will also depend on the urgency, some insurance companies want a doctor to declare it is a medical urgency.
 That means that in most cases your vision loss will be significant before they give you permission.
 And not, like in my case, when it becomes annoying.

-The type and quality of the lens your doctor has in mind for you (or works with, since in the Netherlands doctors are bound to deals they make with brands) and the strength and correction for astigmatism will add to the hight of the prices.
+The type and quality of the lens your doctor has in mind for you (or works with, since in the Netherlands doctors are bound to deals they make with brands) and the strength and correction for astigmatism will add to the height of the prices.
 In my case, that would be on the expensive side of intraocular price ranges I found on the Dutch websites.
 I think having cataract surgery done in Mexico is a good deal more affordable.

 I have a Toric EDoF Carl Zeiss lens.
 That means I can see in the distance and intermediary, and there is an astigmatism correction that is especially measured for each of my eyes.
 I can work on my computer screen and drive my motorcycle without any visual hindrance, but there is a possibility that I need reading glasses for the fine print.
 It is the latest technology in intraocular lenses with lesser side effects and complications for the eye and vision afterward, especially at night time.